2 results found in Cockburnspath

 Wi-Fi Available.
 Pets Welcome.
 Disabled Access.
 On Site Parking.

-Hotels, Guest accommodation & Self Catering in Cockburnspath
+Hotels, Guest accommodation, Self Catering & Camping in Cockburnspath

 Cockburnspath is a pretty village with attractive tile-roofed cottages in the south-east corner of the Scottish Borders.
 It lies near the North Sea coast at the eastern extremity of the Southern Upland Way, a long-distance footpath from the west to east coast of Scotland.
 It is also the end of the Sir Walter Scott Way and the Berwickshire Coastal Path, making the village popular with walkers.
 Cocksburnpath is also popular with surfers and watersports enthusiasts due to the nearby beaches.
 The area has many archeological remains which indicate it has been lived in and fought over since the Bronze Age.
 Cocksburnpath lies close to the old invasion route from England into Scotland.